harness/developer-hub/docs/internal-developer-portal/plugins/available-plugins/confluence.md

 ### Secrets

 Since the `CONFLUENCE_TOKEN` variable is used in the application configuration, you must generate a Confluence API key and set it as the value of `CONFLUENCE_TOKEN`.
-For information about how to generate a API key, go to the [instructions](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).
+For information about how to generate an API key, go to the [instructions](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).

 ### Delegate proxy

-If your Confluence website is self-hosted or has an IP allow-list , ensure that you include the base URL `mycompany.atlassian.net` in the delegate proxy section.
-If your confluence is hosted on public cloud and can be accessed directly using a token, skip this section.
+If your Confluence website is self-hosted or has an IP address allowlist, include the base URL `mycompany.atlassian.net` in the delegate proxy section.
+If your Confluence instance is hosted on a public cloud and can be accessed directly using a token, skip this section.
 After adding the host, you can select one or more delegates that have access to the host.

 :::note